poosomooso/Gaygents/reports/final_report.md

 ![Figure 2b: strength](img/replication_strength.png)

 **Figure 2:** The average compatibility (0-1, where 1 is perfectly compatible/everyone married someone of identical personality) as the probability of interracial connections increase.
 On the top is Ortega and Hergovich’s graph, on the bottom is our graph.
+The label dir here refers to direct marriages.

 Our graph has roughly the same shape as Ortega and Hergovich’s, but there is much more noise.
 Both our simulation and Ortega and Hergovich’s simulation was run repeatedly and averaged, but Ortega and Hergovich do not report how many times the simulation was run.
 The difference is likely due to the discrepancy in the number of runs.
 From Figure 2, we can tell that as interracial connections increase, compatibility and strength of marriages increases as well, but at a decreasing rate.
 This gives us confidence that our replication of the Ortega and Hergovich model was successful.